zhengjunyao-work/arc24/docs/modeling/Iteration_42_improve_omniarc.md

 This two actions should force the model to better learn the relation between examples and code.

+It's very likely that the bad scaling behavior that we observed in recent iterations was caused by the poor generalization.
+Thus if we unlock generalization it is possible that we are going to improve the accuracy of the model, but also the model could improve given more compute (more predictions).

 ## Conclusion

 ## Next steps